NOTE: The OpenCR 1.0 e-Manual in Japanese (日本語) is available for the Japanese.

 DANGER

-- Never place items containing water, flammables, or solvents near the product.
+- Never place items containing water, flammables/open flames, or solvents near the product.

 - Never place fingers, arms, toes, and other body parts near product during operation.

-- Cut the power off if the product begins to emit strange odors or smoke.
+- Cease operation and remove power from the product if the product begins to emit strange odors, noises, or smoke.

 - Keep product out of reach of children.

-- Check input polarity before installing wiring or cables.
+- Check input polarity before installing or energizing wiring or cables.

 CAUTION

-- Always comply with operating environment specifications including voltage, current, and temperature.
+- Always comply with the product’s offical operating environment specifications including input voltage, current, and operating temperature.

 - Do not insert blades or other sharp objects during product operation.